teamkongehund/Tempora/README.md

 # Tempora

-An application designed to simplify and increase the speed of synchronizing a recorded piece of music to a digital metronome.
-Unlike quantization, the program does not alter the music file, but instead makes the metronome follow the music.
+An application designed to simplify and increase the speed of synchronizing a recorded piece of music to a digital metronome via a simple GUI.

+The program does not alter the audio file like quantization or warping - instead the GUI allows you to make the metronome dynamically follow the music by manipulating timing points.

-The program is mainly made for osu! but may have a use case for other rhythm games as well as music production.
+The program is mainly designed for rhythm games but may have other use cases such as music production.
+## Supports
+- osu! (.mp3 and .ogg)
+- Beat Saber (.ogg)

 ## Running Debug from source
 - Download Godot (.Net verson): https://godotengine.org/download/windows/